JJeCho/TelemetryApp/README.md

 - **Real-time Data Visualization**: Uses LiveCharts to display telemetry data in various chart formats.
 - **SignalR Integration**: Connects to SignalR hubs for receiving live telemetry updates.
-- **MVVM Architecture**: Designed with the Model-View-ViewModel (MVVM) pattern for better separation of concerns and maintainability.
 - **Customizable UI**: Modify the XAML files for a tailored user interface.

 ## Getting Started